folkertdev/reversible-debugger/bachelor-thesis/thesis.md

 ### Local Types {#local-types}

 A global type can contain inherent parallelism: the order of its steps is not fully defined.
-Checking for correctness against a global type is therefore quite hard.
+For instance in `messages V [A, B] Price`, `V` can send the price first to `B` or first to `A`: both are valid according to the type.
+This parallelism makes checking for correctness agains a global type difficult and also unpractical because the global type mentions all participants.
 The solution is to project the global type onto its participants, creating a local type.

 The local type is an ordered list of steps that the participant must execute to comply with the protocol.
 Thus the **order** property is enforced for local types.